serivesmejia/EOCV-Sim/USAGE.md

     @Override
     public Mat processFrame(Mat input) {
-        /* Executed each frame, the returned mat will be the one displayed */ /* Processing and detection stuff */
-        return input; // Return the input mat
+        /* Executed each frame, the returned mat will be the one displayed */ /* Processing and detection stuff here */ return input; // Return the input mat
                       // (Or a new, processed mat)
     }